CKeady26/MarvelMarks/Readme.md

  - PHP 5.5

  Recommended:
- - Webserver (Apache, NGINX, etc.)
+ - Webserver (Apache, NGINX, etc.) on which to host MarvelMarks

  ####Todo
+Important:
  - Regenerate stored hash of user password upon login.
- - Add support for folders.
  - Send password reset requests to listed user email.
  - Logically separate all project files into folders.
  - Replace "mysql" function calls with "mysqli" equivalents, as they have been deprecated.
+Secondary:
+- Add support for user bookmark folders.
 - Finish Python script for first-time user setup.

  #####Notes
  None yet.